JBooker10/node-iex-cloud/README.md

 ## Examples

 The first method takes in a company symbol (an abbreviation used to uniquely identify publicly traded shares).
-The subequent method retreive the specfic IEX data type.
+The subsequent method retreive the specfic IEX data type.

 ### Stocks